 1954: Growing up in Kansas City, my first car was a 1931 Model A Ford I bought from my Lawn Mowing service revenue, something like 45 bucks.
 It was nothing if not a Death Wish Suicide Machine with its woefully inadequate mechanical brakes and the gravity-fed gasoline tank perched right above my knees.
 The dashboard Gas Gauge was some kind of a Rotary Float indicator plugged directly INTO the Gas Tank...yeah, the same one that was right above my knees.

-The parking brake was a right-hand pull lever.
-But there was a reason they called it the “emergency brake” because that was the only way to lock up the rear wheels…which, I must say, saved my BUTT more than once.
-It's only by luck that I didn't get seriously fuck myself up, or worse.
+I guess you could say the Model A had the first anti-lock brakes, and that would be technically correct.
+Actually, a better term would be anti-stop brakes.
+The parking brake was a right-hand pull lever and there was a reason they called it the “emergency brake” which would at least lock up the rear wheels…which saved my BUTT more than once.
+It's only by luck that I didn't get seriously fuck myself up.
 But I loved tinkering with it.
 I even hacksawed off the muffler because...NOISE!
 The theory is: if you can't go fast, at least you can make a big racket.
-Why the neighbors didn't complain is a total mystery to this day.
+Why the neighbors didn't raise holy hell is a mystery to this day.

 One time I was just clattering along a side street close to home when something in the engine went horribly wrong.
 No need for a Check Engine light…because it was goddamn obvious I needed to check the engine.
 Which was literally broken!
-Good thing I had Roadside Assistance...that is, my friend Dick Patterson, who came over to help me push it home.
+Good thing I had Roadside Assistance...which was my friend Dick Patterson, who came over to help me push it home.

 1955: I sold the Model A for a PROFIT and upgraded to a ‘46 Ford Super Deluxe Business Coupe, a style also known as the "Turtleback" that managed to reliably get me to high school and back when I couldn't ride my bike.
 It was owned little old lady who had problems negotiating her garage's narrow side clearances and the side fenders were beat to shit.
 But I didn't care.
 It had a flathead V8, velour seating surfaces, and a trick radio with a foot-operated pre-set tuner.
 A year later, with no money in it, I sold it for a 300% return on my investment! (so...full disclosure: $50 to $150)